SiberianCrab/TES3-Anthology-Bloodmoon-Converter/README.md

 # TES3-Anthology-Bloodmoon-Converter

-A simple command-line tool that lets you move Bloodmoon .esp/.esm mods from vanilla Solstheim location to it's Anthology map position.
+A simple command-line tool that lets you move Bloodmoon .esp/.esm mods from vanilla Solstheim location to it's Anthology map position - 7 cells east, 6 cells north.

  Requires the latest version of tes3conv.exe from Greatness7 (https://github.com/Greatness7/tes3conv) to run.